 - Name of Cain: Goes without saying, really.

-- Noble Demon: Not as noble as Raziel, but Kain does have a sense of honor and morality, however loose and skewed it may be due to the circumstances he finds himself in.
+- Noble Demon: Not as noble as Raziel, but Kain does have a sense of honor and morality, however loose and skewed it may be.

 - Orange/Blue Contrast: Wears red clothing, his checkpoints in Defiance and health meter are red, and lets not forget the hellish dimension of the Hylden he keeps revisiting.
-By contrast is Raziel's blue skin, blue and green checkpoints and life meter, and the design aesthetic of the Spectral Realm.
+In contrast: Raziel's blue skin, blue and green checkpoints and life meter, and the design aesthetic of the Spectral Realm.

 - Pet the Dog: Now and then Kain does show altruism and kindness without any selfish motives behind the act.
-He sees Raziel as a valued ally or even friend and really does want to save him from his fate and is deeply hurt when he fails, and he seems to have affection for Umah, commenting she was at least brave to try and confront the Sarafan alone, and if she hadn't betrayed him she could have been his queen.
+He sees Raziel as a valued ally or even friend, really does want to save him from his fate, becomes saddened when he fails, and seems to have affection for Umah, commenting she was at least brave to try and confront the Sarafan alone, and if she hadn't betrayed him she could have been his queen.
 In Blood Omen 2, he performs a Mercy Kill on Magnus, ending his centuries of torment and comforting him that he was a loyal lieutenant and the cause he fought for is not lost.

 - Pre-Mortem One-Liner: His and Moebius' exchange in Blood Omen:Moebius: You have seen my plan, vampire, as I've seen your destiny.
 The future says you die!